Cello rosin is a clear resin that is applied to a cello bow in order to create enough friction between the cello bow and the cello string.

 You can read our guide to figure out if cello is the right instrument for you.

 Many students start out by renting cellos for practice until they are ready to own one.
-Essentially, cellos fall under three categories:
+Essentially, cellos fall under three categories for pricing:

 - Student Cellos: These are for beginners.
 Young students or players at the early stage of learning the cello are constantly working on the basics of playing, tone production, fingering, bowing etc. Hence, maple (dyed black to resemble ebony) is sometimes used for the pegs and fingerboards, areas that are exposed to more friction.
 Student cellos are mostly machine-made to keep costs low while maintaining tone consistency.
 Quite affordable.
 Prices range from $200 – $2,500.